ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/work-around-known-screen-reader-issues.md

 If screen reader commands don't work, try pressing the key as if another relevant layout was active.

-## Upgrade to the latest Ubuntu release
+## Consider upgrading to the latest Ubuntu release

-Ubuntu 25.04 and 25.10 greatly improves the screen reader experience.
+Ubuntu 25.04 and 25.10 greatly improve the screen reader experience.
 The {kbd}`CapsLock` modifier works as expected.
 GTK4 applications are fully accessible.

 However, Flutter applications still only expose interactive elements.